COMMON MYTHS FROM HISTORY EXPLODED

 In the past 9 out of 10 people died before the age of 40

+This is not true.
 We do not know exactly what average life expectancy at birth was in the past but historians think it was about 35 years in the Middle Ages.
-(So 50% of the people born reached that age).
-However that does not mean that people dropped dead when they reached 35!
-Average life expectancy at birth was around 35 but a great many of the people born died in childhood.
-We don't know exactly what percentage died but if we say about 25% of people died before they were 5 years old we are probably not wide of the mark.
+However, that does not mean that people dropped dead when they reached 35!
+The average life expectancy at birth was around 35 but a great many of the people born died in childhood.
+We don’t know exactly what percentage died but if we say about 25% of people died before they were 5 years old we are probably not wide of the mark.
 Perhaps as many as 40% died before they reached adulthood.
-However if you could survive childhood and your teenage years you had a good chance of living to your 50s or your early 60s and even in the Middle Ages there were some people who lived to 70 or 80.
-A History of Life Expectancy in England People in the past were much smaller than we are In reality people were slightly smaller.
-Skeletons from the Mary Rose show the sailors were, on average, between 5 foot 7 inches and 5 foot 8 inches tall.
-Burial grounds from the Middle Ages and other periods also show that people were, on average, a little bit shorter than modern day people but they were not much smaller.
-People in the past were very dirty and rarely washed themselves Actually there is considerable evidence that most people washed themselves fairly often.
-It seems to be a myth that people were filthy and smelt like old sewers.
-The myth may have arisen because people rarely took baths.
-Before the 19th century it was difficult to heat a large amount of water in one go Suppose you heated a cauldron of water and poured it into a tub.
-By the time you had heated a second lot of water the first lot would already be cold.
-The Romans solved this problem by having public baths, which could be heated from underneath.
-However, after the fall of Rome it was much easier to have a strip wash and there is much evidence that people strip washed quite often.
-In hot weather people bathed in rivers.
-There is also evidence that people washed their clothes quite often.
+However, if you could survive childhood and your teenage years you had a good chance of living to your 50s or your early 60s, and even in the Middle Ages, some people lived to 70 or 80.

-In the past a man had a right to beat his wife provided he did not use a stick thicker than his thumb
+In the past, a man had a right to beat his wife provided he did not use a stick thicker than his thumb

-There has never been a rule or law in England that a man is entitled to beat his wife provided he uses a stick no thicker than his thumb.
+There has never been a rule or a law in England that a man is entitled to beat his wife provided he uses a stick no thicker than his thumb.
 William Blackstone (1723-80) wrote Commentaries on the Laws of England (1765-1769).
 He made no mention of a supposed rule that a stick could be used to hit your wife if it was not thicker than a thumb.
 So it was never a part of English common law.
+We are not certain how the phrase ‘rule of thumb’ arose but it probably came from craftsmen using their thumbs to measure.

-Cave men were brutes and morons
+Cave people were brutes and morons

+The later Cro-Magnon people made necklaces of stones and shells (like us they liked wearing jewelry).
 Cro-Magnon people also created art.
 They made highly skilled cave paintings and made musical instruments like bone flutes.

 The Druids built Stonehenge

-In reality Stonehenge is much older than the Druids.
+In reality, Stonehenge is much older than the Druids.
 About 650 BC a people called the Celts arrived in England and their priests were called Druids.
-However Stonehenge is much older.
+However, Stonehenge is much older.
 It is believed it was built in stages between about 3,100 BC and 1,500 BC.

-Julius Caesar was a caesarean birth
+Julius Caesar was a cesarean birth

 Slaves built the pyramids